Anabolic steroids: abusing drugs for a bulky body

 Anabolic steroids affect other hormones too, not just testosterone.
-They can also affect thyroid hormones, and estrogen, among others.
+They can also affect thyroid hormones and estrogen.

 Growth stunt associated with the use of steroids happens because these drugs cause bones to mature too quickly.
 For that reason, they stop developing at an early age.
 That happens because the body is conditioned to stop growing after puberty.
 When hormone levels reach a specific level, the body presumes it’s already experienced puberty and stops growing.

 The abuse of anabolic steroids can cause various side effects.
 Some are more serious than others.
 Probably the most severe side effect of anabolic steroids is a shorter lifespan.
-WebMD reports that steroid use can shorten a person’s life.
+An article on anabolic steroids from WebMD reports that steroid use can reduce one’s lifespan .
 Also, abuse of these drugs can lead to sudden cardiac death.

-A study from Pharmacotherapy also confirmed anabolic steroid abuse was strongly associated with depression and anxiety.
+A 2012 study by Ip et al., from Pharmacotherapy also confirmed anabolic steroid abuse was strongly associated with depression and anxiety.
 These studies reveal the effects are strongly related to the frequency of use and dosages people take.
 The more they abuse anabolic steroids, the bigger the effects on their mood.

-Moderate to high dosages of anabolic steroids are strongly linked to severe mood disorders such as hypomania, mania, and major depression.
+Moderate to high doses of anabolic steroids are strongly linked to severe mood disorders such as hypomania, mania, and major depression.
 People who abuse anabolic steroids also experience paranoia.